 Treating Your Dog for Parvo

-Treatment for parvovirus may vary depending on the severity of the infection, but in all cases, the infected dog must be quarantined to prevent the spread of it.
+Parvovirus is a potentially fatal condition, and treatment is not always successful.
+The prognosis and exact treatment program may vary depending on the severity of the infection, but in all cases, the infected dog must be quarantined to prevent the disease from spreading.
 Depending on hospital protocol, you may not be able to visit your dog in the isolation ward, as the disease can be spread on clothing and shoes.

 The treatment for canine parvovirus is supportive.
 Most dogs receive fluids to rehydrate their bodies, and some dogs will also need plasma transfusions or even blood transfusions if there is severe anemia.
 Dogs with severe vomiting may require anti-vomiting medications and/or medications to decrease the production of stomach acid.
 If secondary infections are present, antibiotics may also be necessary.